Selected Research Projects

-Hospital Community Benefits: Center faculty members are using financial reports that federally tax-exempt hospitals are required to file with the Internal Revenue Service (I.R.S.) to examine patterns in the delivery of community benefits such as charity care and non-reimbursable services.
+Hospital Community Benefits: Center faculty members are using financial reports that tax-exempt hospitals are required to file with the Internal Revenue Service (I.R.S.) to examine patterns in the delivery of community benefits such as charity care and community-based health promotion activities.
 Using these data, Center faculty members conducted the first national assessment of community benefits provided by tax-exempt hospitals, which was published in the New England Journal of Medicine.
-In collaboration with a research team based at George Washington University, Center faculty members have recently received funding from the Robert Wood Johnson Foundation to develop a web-based tool and related set of measures for examining patterns in tax-exempt hospitals’ provision of community benefits.
+In collaboration with a research team based at George Washington University, Center faculty members received funding from the Robert Wood Johnson Foundation to develop a web-based tool and related set of measures for examining patterns in tax-exempt hospitals’ provision of community benefits.

-Pay-for-Performance and Quality of Care: Center faculty members are testing the effectiveness of different ways to design and implement pay-for-performance programs for improving quality of care.
-Several studies are being conducted to examine the role of provider attitudes toward the design of pay-for-performance programs relative to the impact of the program on quality improvement.
-In support of this research, center faculty members have received funding from the Robert Wood Johnson Foundation and Agency for Healthcare Research and Quality.
+Pay-for-Performance and Quality of Care: Center faculty members have conducted studies regarding the design and implementation of pay-for-performance programs for improving quality of care.
+In support of this research, Center faculty members have received funding from the Robert Wood Johnson Foundation and Agency for Healthcare Research and Quality.

 Hospital Supply Chain: Center faculty members are conducting studies to identify best practices for managing hospital supply chains and the factors associated with supply chain management as a core competency for hospitals.
 Center faculty members have received funding from the Department of Veterans Affairs to study best practices and improvement opportunities for inventory management.